SHOW YOUR COMMUNITY HOW HARD YOU ARE WORKING TO KEEP YOUR ATHLETES SAFE. HIGHLIGHT YOUR LEADERSHIP.

 Apply / Renew

 Please note that all application materials must be submitted online through the application material.
 An individual application is required for each school.
+Paper applications will no longer be accepted as of January 1, 2020 and may result in significant delay of response.

 Complete the application only after reading the descriptions and rationale for each of the required and recommended elements of a Safe Sports School.